kubedb/docs/docs/guides/memcached/reconfigure-tls/reconfigure-tls.md

 memcd-quickstart   1.6.22    Ready    26s
 ```

-Now, we can connect to this database through memcached-cli verify that the TLS is disabled.
+Now, we can connect to this database through `telnet` to verify that the `TLS` is disabled.

 ```bash
 $ kc port-forward -n demo memcd-quickstart-0 11211